 Accounting for Customs

-One of the easiest details to overlook when shipping jewelry internationally are customs and their associated forms.
-Making an error on customs form is a quick way to have your customer’s order significantly delayed, if not returned altogether.
+One of the easiest details to overlook when shipping jewelry internationally is customs and their associated forms.
+Making an error on the customs form is a quick way to have your customer’s order significantly delayed, if not returned altogether.
 It is critical all relevant information is filled out completely and truthfully.
 There is no reason to risk your inventory and reputation by trying to save a few dollars illegally avoiding paying duties and taxes.

 Avoiding the Inevitable

 The longer you ship jewelry internationally, the higher your chances of an expensive piece of jewelry going missing or becoming damaged beyond repair.
 It is not a question of if you ever lose or damage a piece of jewelry, but when.